EM3M: An Electron Micrograph Dataset for Microstructural Segmentation and Generation: Prompt Design for Structured Description

 \section{Prompt Design for Structured Description}

-To facilitate structured description generation, we employed Gemini 2.5 Pro and GPT-o4-mini to independently extract the nine key attributes from batches of electron micrographs (EMs).
-The full prompt design used to guide each model’s response is presented in Fig.\ref{fig:json_structure}.
-To further ensure consistency and reliability, we additionally employed a prompt templates to instruct each model to cross-check the peer's output.
+To facilitate structured description generation, we employed Gemini and GPT to independently extract the nine key attributes from batches of EMs.
+To further ensure consistency and reliability, we additionally employed a prompt template to instruct each model to cross-check the peer's output.
 Discrepant predictions were flagged for manual review and correction by domain experts.
-The prompt design for this verification stage is shown in Fig.\ref{fig:consistency_check}.
+The detailed prompt designs for those stages are shown below.